gravitational/teleport/rfd/0098-securing-docker-images.md

 For the sake of this RFD, I will define _delivering a secure image_ as

-> Reliably producing an OCI image that is _a priori_ is unlikely to contain
+> Reliably producing an OCI image that _a priori_ is unlikely to contain
 > vulnerabilities in and of itself, in that it:
 >
 >  1. has the smallest footprint reasonably possible,